hAyAsAn119/ProjectHonokaL10n/README.md

 * `Strings`: `<lang>.json`

 where lang is the name of the language using **ONLY** two chars like `en` (English) or `ja` (Japanese).

+## Updates

+I was planning to make a Discord Server where we may discuss together and easily about how to translate the various strings/documentations.
+For now you may just read the file `<lang>.log` inside the `reports` folder to see which entries had been added.